Join beClub

 Daybreaker

 It is hard to talk about Alcohol-Free communities without first talking about Daybreaker, the wellness-based dance party sweeping across the US and Europe.
 Simply stated on their site: “Daybreaker is a morning dance party that will start your day with energy and intention.”
-People that have attended the party know that Daybreaker’s straightforward concept delivers – one hour of pregame yoga, followed by a two hour dance party with special performers, free snacks, and alcohol-free beverages intended to promote wellness and give a lifestyle alternative to people who love a party environment, but want to stay sober.
+People who have attended the party know that Daybreaker’s straightforward concept delivers – one hour of pregame yoga, followed by a two hour dance party with special performers, free snacks, and alcohol-free beverages intended to promote wellness and give a lifestyle alternative to people who love a party environment, but want to stay sober.

 More about what it’s like to experience this event can be found in this article.